nest/nest-simulator/doc/userdoc/guides/spatial/guide_spatially_structured_networks.rst

 Guide to spatially-structured networks
 =======================================

-The NEST simulator [1]_ provides  a convenient interface for creating neurons placed in space and connecting those neurons with probabilities and properties depending on the relative placement of neurons.
+NEST provides  a convenient interface for creating neurons placed in space and connecting those neurons with probabilities and properties depending on the relative placement of neurons.
 This permits the creation of complex networks with spatial structure.